TalMizrahii/Crochet-Pattern-Process/README.md

-I added 3 patterns to test this program if you wish. if you wish to learn more about amigarumi you can read about it here https://en.wikipedia.org/wiki/Amigurumi.
+I added 3 patterns to test this program if you wish try the system.
+If you are intrested to learn more about amigarumi you can read about it here https://en.wikipedia.org/wiki/Amigurumi.

 I hope this program will help you with your work and save you precious time!